 In New Jersey, the minimum wage is $11.00 and will go up by a dollar each year for the next four years.
-It is your right to receive at least this amount for your work, as well as overtime pay, which is at least 1 ½ times your hourly pay for every hour over the typical 40.
-If you have not received this, contact a New Jersey remote personal injury attorney or a New Jersey remote accident attorney to see what the next steps might be.
+It is your right to receive at least this amount for your work, as well as overtime pay.
+Overtime pay is at least 1 ½ times your hourly pay for every hour over the typical 40.
+If you have not received this, contact a New Jersey remote personal injury attorney.
+Or, a New Jersey remote accident attorney to see what the next steps might be.

 Barring a few exceptions, if you are a full or part-time employee you are entitled to earn sick leave.
-You should earn an hour for every 30 hours worked, with a maximum of 40 hours per year, sometimes doled out by an employer at the beginning of the year.
-If you have extra hours at the end of the year, you can carry up to 40 hours over to the next year or your employer may pay you for it instead.
+You should earn an hour for every 30 hours worked, with a maximum of 40 hours per year.
+Sometimes it is doled out by an employer at the beginning of the year.
+Moreover, if you have extra hours at the end of the year, you can carry up to 40 hours over to the next year.
+Or, your employer may pay you for it instead.

 This covers workers who have an illness or injury that stops them from working.
-You have to have paid into the program through your employment and meet the minimum requirement for wages earned.
+In fact, you have to have paid into the program through your employment.
+Additionally, you should meet the minimum requirement for wages earned.
 If you believe you should be receiving temporary disability and haven’t been, contact a New Jersey remote personal injury attorney or a New Jersey remote accident attorney to talk about what you can do.

 New Parent Benefits